 Please sign up for our mailing list to get updates about future Agricultural Lenders conferences.

 If you have questions regarding specific program content, please contact Ryan Milhollin at (573) 882-0668 or MilhollinR@missouri.edu.
-For more information or if you have a disability and require special services, please contact Christy Sumners at (573) 882-4349.
+For more information or special accommodations, please contact Jewel Coffman at (573) 882-4349 or firstname.lastname@example.org.

 This program is sponsored by the Commercial Agriculture Program at the University of Missouri, Missouri Independent Bankers Association and FCS Financial.